A Loud House Christmas: Reception

+Home media

 Sequel television series

-On March 24, 2022, a live-action television series sequel to A Loud House Christmas was announced to have been ordered to series for the Paramount+ streaming service, with the main cast members of the film reprising their roles, in particular Wolfgang Schaeffer as Lincoln and Jahzir Bruno as Clyde, with the film retroactively being considered the series' television pilot.
+On March 24, 2022, a live-action television series sequel to A Loud House Christmas was announced to have been ordered to series for the Paramount+ streaming service, with the most of the main cast members of the film reprising their roles, in particular Wolfgang Schaeffer as Lincoln and Jahzir Bruno as Clyde, with the film retroactively being considered the series' television pilot.
 Filming for the series began in Albuquerque, New Mexico in June 2022.
 In September 2022, it was announced that the series, titled The Really Loud House, would instead premiere on Nickelodeon.
 On October 5, 2022, it was announced that the series would premiere on November 3, 2022.